GeotrekCE/Geotrek-admin/tools/benchmarking/README.md

 Time measurements are taken during the plotting, and this scenario is run a number of times, resulting in several values for each measure which will then be averaged.

-This process of repeatedly running a scenario and getting the average measurements is executed twice: first emptying the backend cache before each run, and then keeping it.
-This way, one can obtain average execution times when plotting a route, with and without initial backend cache.
+This process of repeatedly running a scenario and getting the average measurements is executed twice: first emptying the pgRouting network topology before each run, and then keeping it.
+This way, one can obtain average execution times when plotting a route, with and without initial network topology.

 To compare several versions of the routing, this process has to be done with each version.